By Iulian on 29 May 2018

 - Advanced Event Tracking

 The vast majority of clients will have the first and maybe second layer of tracking in place when we onboard them.
-With these two layers of conversion tracking, you'll have a fairly good idea of what's driving your conversions; but you won't have the whole picture.
+With these two layers of conversion tracking, you'll have a fairly good idea of what's driving your conversions; but, much like many lead generation experts in our industry, you won't have the whole picture.

 Shining a Light On Your Data